DevCard Concepts

 Growth Oriented weights transferability and delivery strength equally — surfacing candidates who can ramp and own outcomes long-term.

+A thousand applicants for one role and they all read like the same person.
 Recruiters are handling 93% more applications than in 2021.
 Only 21% are confident they're not rejecting good people.
-And 46% of candidates say their trust in hiring has declined — with 42% blaming AI directly.

 More AI on a broken process doesn't fix the process.
 It makes the brokenness faster.